 A Lovely Planet’s guide to the top things to do in Moliets et Maa, France.

-For a while now Enrico and I have been wanting to visit the south west of France, as it Is one of the best surfing spots in Europe, so we were very excited to be heading to this part of the world.
+For a while now, Enrico and I have been wanting to visit the south-west of France, as it is considered one of the best surfing spots in Europe.
+So we were very excited to be heading this part of the world.
 Having never visited the region, I knew of Biarritz but not a great deal more, however, this wasn’t a city break, our destination was Moliets et Maa.

 Moliets et Maa is a lovely little town in the middle of a forest, around an hour north of Biarritz.
 We stayed with Summer France at Villas la Clairière aux Chevreuils.
 It was idyllic, with a private swimming pool, surrounded by trees and with a small lake nearby.